tahiri-lab/iPhyloGeo_plus_plus/README.md

 ![group_page_step](/img/readme-pic/Genetic-Button.png)

 On click, this button will allow you to jump on the Genetic window.
 In this window you will first see a description of the steps to follow to create a Genetic Tree from a .fasta file that you upload.
-In this window there is 5 differents pages that are available: "Get started !", "Fasta File", "Sequence alignment", "Species Stats", "Genetic Tree".
+In this window there is 5 differents pages that are available:
         - "Get started !": Describe the steps to follow to create a Genetic Tree.
-        - "Fasta File":
+        - "Fasta File": This page will show you the .fasta file that you have uploaded with the "File Browser" button.
-        - "Sequence alignment":
+        - "Sequence alignment": You need to click on the "Sequence alignment" button to get to this page.
+In this page you are able to change the alignment method and to lunch it with the "Start" button.
+After the sequence alignment is done you can create and visualise the results in the "Species Stats" and the "Genetic Tree" pages.
         - "Species Stats":
         - "Genetic Tree":

 ### Climatic data button :
 ![group_page_step](/img/readme-pic/Climatic-Button.png)